 Not all files in your computer are essentials for your operating system.
 System File Checker will check those files and solve any integrity problem.

 Use the find utility in the start menu.
-Type “cmd”, rigth click and select “Run as administrator”.
+Type “cmd,” right click and select “Run as administrator.”

-The result will inform you if there is any integrity violations.
+The result will inform you if there are any integrity violations.

-What other ways do you use to check the health of your hard disk?
+What other ways do you use to check the health of your hard disk in Windows 7?